jiaohehu/NPreview/DOC-diagram.md

     is provided by (rectw).
 The height of the rectangle is (recth).

     The default operation is to draw the outline of the rectangle.
-However, if the (filldraw) option is set to 'fill' or 'filldraw' then an attemp is made to color the entire area using the (fillcolor) option.
-If the 'filldraw' value is set then the outline of the rectangle is also to be drawn using either black or a designated color specified by the (linecolor) option.
+However, if the (filldraw) setting is set to 'fill' or 'filldraw' then an attemp is made to color the entire area using the (fillcolor) settings.
+If the 'filldraw' value is set then the outline of the rectangle is also to be drawn using either black or a designated color specified by the (linecolor) setting.

     The `rect.parallelgram` will draw/fill a parallelgram.
-The overall width and height of the parallelgram is set in accordance with the (rectw) and (recth) options.
+The overall width and height of the parallelgram is set in accordance with the (rectw) and (recth) settings.
 This means that the horizontal difference between its lower-left and upper-right hand corner is always equal to (rectw), and the height difference between the upper parallel line and lower parallel line is always equal to (recth).
 However, the topleft and bottomright part of the rect area will be sliced off to make the shape of a parallelgram.
-The amount of incursion is determined by the (slant) option.
+The amount of incursion is determined by the (slant) setting.
 If it is set to "0.3" which is default, then the incursion is to be 30 percent of the overall width from the topleft and 30 percent of the overall width from the bottomright.